Rahul3900/testgit/Learning-process.md

-# 1. What is the Feynman Technique?
+## 1. What is the Feynman Technique?

 The Feynman Technique is a learning method where you understand a topic by explaining it in simple language, just like you're teaching it to someone who has no background in it.
 If you can't explain it clearly, it usually means there's something you still need to learn.

 ---

-# 2. What was the most interesting story or idea from Barbara Oakley's TED Talk?
+## 2. What was the most interesting story or idea from Barbara Oakley's TED Talk?

 The part that stood out to me the most was Barbara Oakley's own journey.
 She wasn't naturally good at math and actually struggled with it for a long time.
 But by changing the way she learned, she eventually became an engineer.
-It shows that success isn't only about talent—using the right learning methods can make a huge difference.
+It shows that success isn't only about talent using the right learning methods can make a huge difference.

 ---

-# 3. What are the active and diffused modes of thinking?
+## 3. What are the active and diffused modes of thinking?

 **Active mode** is when you're completely focused on solving a problem, writing code, or learning something new.
 It requires your full attention.